shubhamkumarjha123/py_codes/folder/convert 2 list into dictionary.md

-# convert 2 list into dictionary
+# convert 2 list into dictionary.

 ```python